 current staffing arrangement, or at least discuss the available options, with OAG.
 For example, many clients share their attorney with other clients, and there is no clear way for them to request their own full-time attorney.
-Staffing arrangements should be revisited occasionally because client needs can change over time.
+Staffing arrangements should be revisited from time to time because client needs can change over time.

 There is no single, best staffing approach.
 Rather, each client's staffing approach needs to be based on that client's particular needs.
 For example, many clients do not have enough legal work to fill a given attorney's time and so they share their OAG attorney with one or more other clients.
-In contrast, large state agencies may need one or more OAG attorneys to be assigned to them full time.
+In contrast, large state agencies often require more legal services and may need one or more OAG attorneys to be assigned to them full time.
 Large clients that are located in different parts of the state, such as public universities, often require their full-time OAG attorneys to be co-located with them.